Virginia Thrall Smith

-Virginia Thrall Smith (August 16, 1836 – January 3, 1903) was a pioneering children's advocate.
-She helped reform Connecticut's child welfare policies and founded the first free kindergarten program in the state.
+Virginia Thrall Smith (August 16, 1836 – January 3, 1903) was an American children's rights activist, who helped reform Connecticut's child welfare policies and founded the first free kindergarten program in the state.

 Early life

-The daughter of Melissa Griswold and Hiram Thrall, Smith grew up in Bloomfield, Connecticut.
+The daughter of Melissa Griswold and Hiram Thrall, Smith was born and grew up in Bloomfield, Connecticut.
 She was educated at Suffield Institute, Hartford Female Seminary, and Mount Holyoke College.
 In 1857, 21 year old Virginia Thrall married William B. Smith (1832-1897) and the couple moved to Hartford, Connecticut.
 Between 1859 and 1874, the couple had six children, three of whom died in infancy from diphtheria.
 Their son, Winchell Smith became a well-known playwright.